 This feedback also known as a multi-rater or multi-source response is a type of coaching that involves providing feedback from all angles.
 This method allows for a more holistic view of the executive's performance and can help them to identify areas where they may need improvement while highlighting their strengths.
 With this helpful feedback, executives can get responses from their colleagues, managers, peers, and subordinates to gain a better understanding of how they're performing in all aspects of their work.

-Whether you're an experienced executive looking for coaching or a first-time manager providing feedback, the 360-degree response can be an incredibly effective tool for improving your performance and decision-making skills at work.
+Whether you're an experienced executive, a middle manager looking for coaching, or a first-time manager providing feedback, the 360-degree response can be an incredibly effective tool for improving your performance and decision-making skills at work.
 So if you're ready to take your career to the next level, consider using this approach to start getting the response you need and making positive changes in all areas of your work.

 How does 360-degree feedback work?